Gaminggul/fajanzen/README.md

 # njwebsite

 ## Overview
 `njwebsite` is a web development project built using the Create React App.
-This repository is aimed at providing a structured and feature-ready foundation for a React application.
-It integrates various modern development tools and adheres to best practices for development and deployment.
+This repository is aimed to show my skill in coding a react based web application.

 ## Features
 - **TypeScript**: A robust setup featuring 83% TypeScript for type safety and enhanced editor support.